maghanga/21SkillsTraining/aboutMe/AboutMe.md

-# Thomas Maghanga
+## Thomas Maghanga
 ## Data Scientist

 ### Github link : https://github.com/maghanga

 ---
-#### Summary
+#### 1. Summary

-Avid and diligent Data Science enthusiast learning to collect, analyze, and interpret large datasets, developing new forecasting models, and performing data management tasks.
+Am an avid and diligent Data Science enthusiast learning to collect, analyze, and interpret large datasets, developing forecasting models, and performing data management tasks.

 Possessing extensive analytical skills, strong attention to detail, and a significant ability to work in team environments, I am aiming for a Data Scientist position with a forward-moving company.

-#### Skills
+#### 2. Skills

 **Technical**